An optimal control model of mosquito reduction management in a dengue endemic region: Conclusion

 \section{Conclusion}

-We have an optimal control model for mosquito population dynamics with indoor-outdoor life cycle classification.
-This model initiates the depicting situation in most dengue endemic areas where mosquitoes originate from indoor as well as outdoor.
-Two schematic control measures are added to the model as regulators in reducing the evolution of mosquito population in forward time.
-The first measure represents a negative return that is earned by maintaining Temephos dissemination to some indoor spots where immature phases live.
-Temephos dissemination aims at killing larvae and a small percentage of eggs.
-Meanwhile the second measure is represented by a negative return earned from fumigation that targets directly to adults.
+We have an optimal control model of mosquito population dynamics with indoor-outdoor life cycle classification.
+This model captures the situation in most dengue endemic regions where mosquitoes originate from indoor as well as outdoor.
+Two schematic control measures are added into the model as regulators that reduce the evolution of mosquito population in forward time.
+The first measure represents the rate of use of temephos, a chemical that can kill larvae and a small percentage of eggs in some indoor spots.
+The second measure represents the rate of use of fumigation, which targets adults.
+Some brief underlying results from the work in this paper are given as follows.